 Many new websites treat contact as a utility page to be added at the end.
 That is risky.
 The contact and intake layer is where qualified interest either becomes a conversation or drops out.
 If the page is too abrupt, too sparse, too demanding, or poorly connected to the rest of the site, the launch can lose value even if traffic is healthy.

 At minimum, the site should give visitors a clear next step, explain what sort of enquiry is expected, and reduce uncertainty around making contact.
 Some firms also need more deliberate intake or conversion pages, especially where a service page is broad and the first step benefits from extra framing.
-Dailo covers this in more detail through intake and conversion page design and legal landing page design.
+Dailo covers this in more detail through intake and conversion page design and law firm landing pages.

 The key launch principle is simple.
 Do not wait until after launch to decide how the site wants people to enquire.
 That pathway is part of the website’s core architecture.